mramshaw/Google-Assistant/README.md

 responses specific to your app here.
 So basically app-specific [Easter Eggs](#easter-eggs).

-Surprisingly, the answer to the most useful question ("tell me about yourself") does __not__ seem to be available in the "about agent" list to be over-ridden (however the Google-supplied replies seem to be adequate).
+Surprisingly, the answer to the most useful question ("tell me about yourself") does __not__ seem to be available in the "About agent" list to be over-ridden (however the Google-supplied replies seem to be adequate).
 Still, it might be nice to be able to define more specific responses about the particular app being interacted with.